-Experiment I: Changed target size
+Experiment I: changed target size

-The averages and standard deviations of the kinematic movement durations across subjects for the large, medium and small target sizes were 0.498±0.069, 0.497±0.069, and 0.491±0.062 sec, respectively, and were not significantly different.
-Figure 4 shows the hand paths, end-point distributions (A), angular velocity profiles (B), torque profiles (C), EMG time courses of the four muscles (D), and stiffness profiles (E) of a typical subject recorded for the different target sizes for extension movements.
-These characteristics are in good agreement with previous studies (Gottlieb et al., 1989).
-The end-points of the hand were distributed along an arc within target circles (Fig. 4A).
-Therefore, the end-point deviation increased as the target size increased in accordance with our experimental design (see below and Fig. 7F).
+The averages of the kinematic movement durations across subjects for the large, medium, and small target sizes were 0.498 ± 0.069 , 0.497 ± 0.069 , and 0.491 ± 0.062 s, respectively, and were not significantly different.
+Figure 4 shows the hand paths, endpoint distributions (A), angular velocity profiles (B), torque profiles (C), EMG time courses of the four muscles (D), and stiffness profiles (E) of a typical subject recorded for the different target sizes for extension movements.
+These characteristics are in good agreement with previous studies (Gottlieb et al. 1989).
+The endpoints of the hand were distributed along an arc within target circles (Fig. 4A).
+Therefore the endpoint deviation increased as the target size increased in accordance with our experimental design (see Fig. 7F for statistics).
 The angular velocity profiles were bell-shaped, and corrective movements were not observed.
-Although the hand paths (A), velocity (B), and torque profiles (C) were similar for the three different target sizes, co-activation of bi-articulator muscles (D) and resulting IMCJ increase (E) were evident in the latter half of movement for the more stringent accuracy requirements.
+In Fig. 4, although the hand paths (A), velocity (B), and torque profiles (C) were similar for the three different target sizes, co-activation of bi-articulator muscles (D) and resulting IMCJ increase (E) were evident in the latter half of movement for the more stringent accuracy requirements.

-Figure 5 shows the ensemble-averaged time courses across all subjects and all trials classified by target size for the summed EMG activity over the four muscles (A) (Eq.
-3), IMCJ (B), torque (C) (Eq.
-4), and velocity (D), as well as the ensemble-averaged deviations across all subjects for the summed EMG activity (E) (Eq.
-7; summed over the four muscles before taking square root), torque (F) (Eq.
+Figure 5 shows the ensemble-averaged time courses across all subjects and all trials classified by target size for the summed EMG activity over the four muscles (A; Eq.
+3), IMCJ (B), torque (C; Eq.
+4), and velocity (D), as well as the ensemble-averaged deviations across all subjects for the summed EMG activity (E; Eq.
+7; summed over the four muscles before taking square root), torque (F; Eq.
 8), and position (G).
-The data from extension (upper panel) and flexion (lower panel) are shown separately.
+The data from extension (Fig. 5, top) and flexion (Fig. 5, bottom) are shown separately.
 Blue, red, and green indicate large, medium, and small target sizes, respectively.
-While average time courses for torque (C) and velocity (D) were similar for different target sizes for both extension and flexion, the summed EMG activity (A) and IMCJ (B) profiles of the small target size were larger (green curves; see Figs. 7A and B for statistics), suggesting that co-contraction increased as target size decreased.
+In Fig. 5, while average time courses for torque (C) and velocity (D) were similar for different target sizes for both extension and flexion, the summed EMG activity (A) and IMCJ (B) profiles of the small target size were larger (green curves; see Fig. 7, A and B, for statistics), suggesting that co-contraction increased as target size decreased.
 In good agreement with the assumption of SDN, the EMG deviations were also generally larger for the small target size (Fig. 5E).
-However, no general or marked differences between different target sizes were observed for the torque and position deviations (Figs. 5F and G), except for the position deviation around movement end as shown in the magnified inset (Fig. 5H), suggesting that noise observed in the motor command was attenuated at torque and position levels.
-Further, around 0.4 sec after movement onset, three curves representing the positional deviations for the three target sizes came very close in extension and crossed in flexion.
-Accordingly, after 0.4 sec the positional deviation for the smaller target size was smaller in accordance with the task requirements, despite the large EMG deviation.
+However, no general or marked differences between different target sizes were observed for the torque and position deviations (Fig. 5, F and G), except for the position deviation around movement end as shown in the magnified inset (Fig. 5H), suggesting that noise observed in the motor command was attenuated at torque and position levels.
+Furthermore, around 0.4 s after movement onset, three curves representing the positional deviations for the three target sizes came very close in extension and crossed in flexion.
+Accordingly, after 0.4 s, the positional deviation for the smaller target size was smaller in accordance with the task requirements, despite the large EMG deviation.

 To confirm that co-contraction increased later in the movement for higher accuracy requirements, we plotted the late RMS EMG of each muscle for each subject and movement direction against target sizes (Fig. 6).
 For all four muscles, late RMS EMG for small target was significantly larger than that for medium and large targets (repeated measures ANOVA; see figure legend and insets for statistics).
-This suggests that co-contraction was utilized to control end-point accuracy.
+This suggests that co-contraction was utilized to control endpoint accuracy.